BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/faq.md

 <summary><b>What does staking imply?</b></summary>

-Staking EVMOS can be thought of as a safety deposit on validation activities.
+StakingButane can be thought of as a safety deposit on validation activities.
 When a validator or a delegator wants to retrieve part or all of their deposit, they send an unbonding transaction.
 Then, the deposit undergoes a *two week unbonding period* during which they are liable to being slashed for potential misbehavior committed by the validator before the unbonding process started.

 Validators, and by association delegators, receive block provisions, block rewards, and fee rewards.
 If a validator misbehaves, a certain portion of its total stake is slashed (the severity of the penalty depends on the type of misbehavior).
-This means that every user that bonded EVMOS to this validator gets penalized in proportion to its stake.
+This means that every user that bondedButane to this validator gets penalized in proportion to its stake.
 Delegators are therefore incentivized to delegate to validators that they anticipate will function safely.

 </details>
 <details>

-<summary><b>Can a validator run away with its delegators' EVMOS?</b></summary>
+<summary><b>Can a validator run away with its delegators'Butane?</b></summary>

 By delegating to a validator, a user delegates staking power.
 The more staking power a validator has, the more weight it has in the consensus and processes.
-This does not mean that the validator has custody of its delegators' EVMOS.
+This does not mean that the validator has custody of its delegators'Butane.
 *By no means can a validator run away with its delegator's funds*.

 Even though delegated funds cannot be stolen by their validators, delegators are still liable if their validators